-As of December 31, 2016, we had 17,502,673 shares of our common stock outstanding.
+As of December 31, 2015, we had 17,202,228 shares of our common stock outstanding.
 Substantially all of these shares are freely tradable (subject to restrictions on the shares held by our directors, officers and other affiliates).
-Additionally, we intend to issue additional shares of our common stock in the future under our employee incentive plans and possibly in a public or private offering.
+Additionally, we intend to issue additional shares of our common stock in the future under our employee and agent incentive plans and possibly in one or more private offerings.
 Neither we nor any of our affiliates have any control, contractually or otherwise, on the amounts or frequency of trades the holders of these shares may make.
 The sale of a large amount of common stock in the secondary market could adversely affect the price of our stock in that market and impair our ability to raise capital through additional private placements.
+Additionally, institutions and other professional investors could seek to take advantage of this condition through short sales of our common stock, which could exert further downward pressure on the trading price.